HusnalK/Humber_Capstone/README.md

 [Conclusion](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR#Conclusion)

 ### Introduction
-The build instructions given below work with Adafruit's luminosity sensor- TSL2591, which will be integerated in the project Resistor Value Recognizer.
+The build instructions given below work with Adafruit's luminosity sensor- TSL2591, which will be integrated in the project Resistor Value Recognizer.
 The TSL2591 sensor measures the light of the environment in lux.
-The values obtained from the sensor will be used to control LED's in the final project to provide adequate lighting to the camera.
+The values obtained from the sensor will be used to control LEDs in the final project to provide adequate lighting to the camera.

 These build instructions will demonstrate the process to design, program and build a PCB for the sensor to connect it to a broadcom development platform.
-The sensor in this tutorial is working with Raspberry Pi 3B+ and will provide the design file for a laser cut acrylic case along with refrences to all the resources that will be needed for the creation of this project.
+The sensor in this tutorial is working with Raspberry Pi 3B+ and will provide the design file for a laser cut acrylic case along with references to all the resources that will be needed for the creation of this project.

 The final design and build of the project can be seen below:
 <p align="center">